General Roman Calendar of 1954

-Five years later, Pope John XXIII made a further revision with the motu proprio Rubricarum instructum of July 23, 1960.
-This revision, the General Roman Calendar of 1960, was incorporated in the Roman Missal of 1962, which was issued as implementation of this motu proprio The 1960 calendar is thus the calendar approved by Pope Benedict XVI with his July 7, 2007 document Summorum Pontificum for use as an extraordinary form of the Roman Rite.

-The General Roman Calendar was again revised in 1969, in connection with the revision of the Roman Missal, and later.
-For its current state, see General Roman Calendar.

-For most of the celebrations here listed, the Mass is found in the Roman Missal of the time in the section called the "Proper of the Saints", but for those occurring from 24 December to 13 January it is found in the "Proper of the Season", as these days do not move with respect to the seasons of the Church year.
-The Offices of these feasts are likewise arranged in the Breviary.

-While the General Calendar of 1954 is generally not authorized for liturgical use by traditional groups in communion with the Holy See, some sedevacantists continue to use it, as well as Old Roman Catholics, as their members consider it to be the last calendar untainted by the revisions that began in 1955.
+The General Calendar of 1954 is generally not authorized for liturgical use by traditional groups in communion with the Holy See.
+Some sedevacantists continue to use it, as well as Old Roman Catholics, as their members consider it to be the last calendar before the revisions that began in 1955.
 Indults have been granted, however, to certain communities in full communion with Rome, such as some apostolates of the Institute of Christ the King Sovereign Priest and the Priestly Fraternity of Saint Peter.